 “That which we have seen and heard we report also to you.”

-We Christians have the gift of eternal life to share with our relatives, our friends, and our acquaintances.
-May the Lord Jesus fill us with His great love for people as we pray for others and begin to witness for Him today.
+We Christians have the gift of eternal life and can share that gift with our relatives, our friends, and our neighbors.
+May the Lord Jesus fill us with His great love as we pray for people and witness to them about our wonderful Lord and Savior.

 Subscribe to receive the latest posts